ichbinrovins/Portfolio/exampleSite/content/english/about/_index.md

     bulletpoints:

   - "Master's in Quantum Technology from IIT Jodhpur"
-  - " Master's in in Physics"
+  - "Master's in in Physics"

 - **Research Interests**:
   - " Quantum materials"